Code-Institute-Submissions/play-whiff-whaff-game/README.md

 1. The main section contains intro text **Welcome to the World of Arcade Games!'** and subtext **We present you a Ping-Pong game!**.
 The background-color has been applied to the body's element, to make it 'eye-catching'.
 There are two buttons called **HOW TO PLAY?** and **START**.
 The **HOW TO PLAY BUTTON** once clicked/tapped opens a modal with a list of game tips.
 It is a short list of instructions explaining how to play the game and what needs to be done to score a point.
-The **START** button once used takes the user to actual gamefield where a round of **Ping-Pong** game takes place.
-There is also a button called **CLOSE** which closes the game and returns the user to main page.
-The user can go back to the game when **START** button is used again.
+The **START GAME** button once used takes the user to actual gamefield where a round of **Ping-Pong** game takes place.
+There is also a button called **CLOSE GAME** which closes the game and returns the user to main page.
+The user can go back to the game when **START GAME** button is used again.
 The buttons' background color changes when the *hover* is used.

 2. There are **Social-links** added into the website content which give the user opportunity to get some more info about the website designer: